openalea-incubator/cn-wheat/doc/source/index.rst

 |cnwheat| is released under CeCILL-C License.
 See file :download:`LICENSE <../../LICENSE>` for details.

-Acknowledgments
+Funding
 ===============

-The research leading these results has received funding through the Investment for the Future programme managed by the Research National Agency (BreedWheat project ANR-10-BTBR-03).
+INRAE: salaries of permanent staff
+French Research National Agency: projects Breedwheat (ANR-10-BTBR-03) and Wheatamix (ANR-13-AGRO0008): postdoctoral research of R.Barillot itk company: funded the PhD thesis of M.Gauthier

 Contributing
 ============

-First, send an email to cn-wheat-request@groupes.renater.fr to be added to the project.

-Then,

-* check for open issues or open a fresh issue to start a discussion around a feature idea or a bug: https://sourcesup.renater.fr/tracker/?group_id=1515.
+check for open issues or open a new issue to start a discussion around a feature idea or a bug: https://github.com/openalea-incubator/WheatFspm/issues .
-* If you feel uncomfortable or uncertain about an issue or your changes, feel free to email cn-wheat@groupes.renater.fr.

 Indices and tables
 ==================